 i.b.mee.’s W.E.L.L.
 Lab is being developed and implemented in schools in Asheville NC.
-For the past 6 years we have been integrating a coaching-wellness-sensory-resiliency-empowerment program with teachers, principles, parents and students.
+For the past 6 years we have been integrating a coaching-wellness-resiliency-empowerment program with teachers, principles, parents and students.
 This program has shown promising results in supporting troubled youth (and all students) in shifting disempowering behavioral patterns into empowering behavioral patterns.
 The students love school more and are less sensitive to external and internal stimuli and their parents and teachers are feeling more confident in how to handle challenges with their child or student.

 CURRENT SCHOOL W.E.L.L.
 LAB – COACHING PROGRAMS